mohsinalisheliya/zaalima_micro/README.md

-# 🚀 Distributed Media Processing Microservice
+# 🚀 Distributed Media Processing Microservices

 An asynchronous, event-driven backend microservice designed to handle heavy media workloads.
 This system securely offloads CPU-intensive tasks (like image resizing and video transcoding) from the main web application to background workers, ensuring high performance and a non-blocking user experience.